cerebral/cerebral/README.md

 #### Model packages
 The API you use in Cerebral to change state is the same for all packages, but read their notes to see their differences.

-**[cerebral-immutable-store](https://github.com/christianalfoni/cerebral-immutable-store)** by @christianalfoni.
+**[cerebral-immutable-store](https://github.com/christianalfoni/cerebral-immutable-store)**.
+Immutable-store by @christianalfoni.
 An immutable state store with the possibility to define [state that maps to other state](https://github.com/christianalfoni/immutable-store#mapping-state).
 This package also supports recording

-**[cerebral-baobab](https://github.com/christianalfoni/cerebral-baobab)** by @Yomguithereal.
+**[cerebral-baobab](https://github.com/christianalfoni/cerebral-baobab)**- Baobab by @Yomguithereal.
 An immutable state store which allows you to use facets to map state.
 This package does not currently support recording and uses the BETA version of Baobab V2

-**cerebral-immutable-js** by @facebook (Coming soon).
+**cerebral-immutable-js**- Immutable-JS by @facebook (Coming soon).
 Immutable state with very high performance, but lacks the possibility to map state.
 Does support recording

 #### View packages
-**[cerebral-react](https://github.com/christianalfoni/cerebral-react)** by @facebook.
+**[cerebral-react](https://github.com/christianalfoni/cerebral-react)**.
+React by @facebook.
 An application wrapper component, mixin, decorators and HOC.
 Pure render is built in.
 Can also be used with **react-native**

-**[cerebral-angular](https://github.com/christianalfoni/cerebral-angular)** by @angular.
+**[cerebral-angular](https://github.com/christianalfoni/cerebral-angular)** Angular by @angular.
 A provider for using Cerebral

 #### Deprecated packages
 As Cerebral now allows you to choose the model layer and view layer separately these packages are **deprecated**: